 Michelle Yeoh (Yu Shu Lien), Donnie Yen (Silent Wolf/Meng Sizhao), Natasha Liu Bordizzo (Snow Vase), Harry Shum, Jr. (Wei Fang), Jason Scott Lee (Hades Dai), Juju Chan (Silver Dart Shi), Chris Pang (Flying Blade), Woon Young Park (Thunder Fist), Darryl Quon (Turtle Ma), Eugenia Yuan (Blind Enchantress), Veronica Ngo (Mantis), Gary Young (Te Junior), Roger Yuan (Iron Crow), Shuya Chang (Han Mei)

-Yu Shi Lien travels to pay respects after the passing of her old friend Sir Te.
+Yu Shi Lien travels to pay respects upon news of the passing of her old friend Sir Te.
 On the journey there, her carriage is attacked by warriors from the West Lotus martial arts school.
-While she is at the house, both Snow Vase, who is also a guest there, and the West Lotus acolyte Wei Fang break in to try and steal the Green Destiny Sword.
+While she is at the house, both Snow Vase, another guest there, and the West Lotus acolyte Wei Fang break in to try and steal the Green Destiny Sword.
 Snow Vase turns on Wei Fang and he is captured.
 Yu agrees to Snow Vase’s request to take her on and teach her sword skills, watchful of the curious connection between her and Wei Fang.
-Meanwhile, West Lotus warlord Hades Dai is mobilising his fighters to come and steal the Green Destiny Sword.
+Meanwhile, West Lotus warlord Hades Dai is mobilising his fighters to steal the Green Destiny Sword.
 A call is placed out asking all loyal to the Iron Way to come and protect the house.
 This is answered by Silent Wolf, along with four other fighters.
 However, Yu has believed that Silent Wolf is dead and his return now rekindles resentment between them.